 As is the case in most countries all over the world, taxation is unfortunately quite as inevitable in Japan.
 Direct taxes are levied on three different levels: the national, the prefectural, and the local one.

 National taxes include, for example, inheritance tax and the annual income tax.
 As a car owner, you have to pay your automobile tax to the prefecture where you reside, and there is both a prefectural and a local residence tax.

 Japan uses a self-assessment tax system, and specific incomes like salaries and wages are included in the withholding tax system.
 They will be deducted from your paycheck, but you still have to list them in your annual tax return.
 In Japan, the income tax return has to be filed between 16 February and 15 March every year.

 However, things like determining fiscal residency, avoiding double taxation, and minimizing your taxes are rather difficult to work out for people who are unfamiliar with tax laws.
 For this reason, we recommend that you seek advice from an international tax advisor both at home and in Japan.
 Thus you will get competent information on the tax system of both nations and your individual situation as a tax-paying expat.

-If you are an expatriate from another East Asian nation, such as Hong Kong and Taiwan, certain aspects of doing business in Japan will probably be familiar to you.
+If you are an expatriate from another East Asian nation, such as Hong Kong or Taiwan, certain aspects of doing business in Japan will probably be familiar to you.
 For an expat from a different cultural area, Japanese business etiquette means facing a lot more unexpected pitfalls.

 The following advice can by no means replace studying up to date and comprehensive business guides to Japan or, even better, attending a cross-cultural training seminar.